-You can configure the NGINX Ingress Controller using two new custom resources:
+You can configure NGINX Ingress Controller using two new custom resources:

-VirtualServerresource is similar in concept to the Ingress resource.
+- The VirtualServer resource is similar in concept to the Ingress resource.
 It defines the listening virtual server, including its TLS parameters.
 It also defines the upstreams used by these servers and the routes that select these upstreams.
-It can also delegate upstreams and routes to a
+It can also delegate upstreams and routes to a VirtualServerRoute resource.

-VirtualServerresource, containing just the upstream and route definitions.
-It can reside in a different namespace from the
+- The VirtualServerRoute resource is a subset of the VirtualServer resource, containing just the upstream and route definitions.
+It can reside in a different namespace from the VirtualServer that references it.

 For full technical details, see the documentation in our GitHub repo.